DreamYuanStarSoul/AndroidHealthcareAppDevelopment/BuildItUp.md

 Intent intent = new Intent(this, DisplayMessageActivity.class);
 ```
 1. A Context, Activity class is a subclass of Context;
-2. The *Class* of the app component which receives the Intent.
+2. The *Class* of the activity which receives the Intent (which the Intent intends to send to).

 Find and reach a view:
 ```